HamzaOukach/ChessMate/README.md

 - A bot simulating different playing styles
 - Blunder detection powered by the Stockfish engine
 - Real-time outcome prediction combining engine evaluation and historical statistics
+## My Role

+This was a year-long project developed by a team of 9.
+As **Backend & Security Lead**, my main contributions included:

+- Implemented a JWT-based authentication system with Spring Security, including user registration linked to player data imported from Lichess
+- Developed the full set of SQL queries and the backend statistics service
+- Designed a centralized REST API returning all metrics in a single call, with a decoupled data-transfer layer separating the database from the frontend
+- Developed the frontend statistics page with interactive charts
 # Installation & Setup

 This part describes, in order, the steps to prepare the environment, build the images, and launch the application.